b3j0f/schema/README.rst

 .. code-block:: python

-   from b3j0f.schema import FunctionSchema, ParamSchema, FloatSchema, BooleanSchema, StringSchema, ArraySchema
+   from b3j0f.schema import FunctionSchema, ParamSchema, FloatSchema, BooleanSchema, StringSchema, ArraySchema, OneOfSchema

    @data2schema
-   def test(a, b, c=2):  # definition of a shema function.
+   def test(a, b, c=2, d=None, e=None, f=None):  # definition of a shema function.
 Parameter values and (function) types are defined in the signature and the docstring.
       """
       :param float a: default 0.
       :type b: bool
+      :type d: ints  # list of int
+      :type e: list of str  #: list of str
+      :type f: int,float  #: one of (int, float)
       :rtype: str
       """